AlxWachtel/manage-vnets/README.md

 ## Demo

-Let's create a VNet, two subnets, a VM in each one, and make sure we can RDP into both, and ping both.
+Let's create a VNet, three subnets, a VM in each one, make sure only Vm1 has a public IP, and make sure we can RDP into all, and ping all.

 ![alt text](img/4.png "Title")